vindarel/lisp-journey/content/blog/generice-consistent-access-of-data-structures-dotted-path.md

 #Dmy-obj.plist.foo
 ;; "foo"
 ~~~

+It will return `nil` instead of an error if someone in the middle
+doesn't have the requested field.

+---

 Usage will tell how it is useful.
 It isn't to power lispers, I
 hope it will be to fellow newcomers.